Jeffrey D. Suh MD

 Figure 2: Endoscopic View of the Nasal Septal Artery.
 Legend: ST: Septum, NS: Nasal Septum, *: Nasal Septal Branch of the Sphenopalatine Artery.
 Image courtesy of Dr. Vijay Ramakrishnan, MD.

-Causes of epistaxis can be divided into local causes (eg, trauma, mucosal irritation, septal abnormality, inflammatory diseases, tumors), systemic causes (eg, blood dyscrasias, arteriosclerosis, hereditary hemorrhagic telangiectasia), and idiopathic (unknown) causes.
+Causes of epistaxis can be divided into local causes (eg, trauma, mucosal irritation, septal abnormality, inflammatory diseases, tumors), systemic causes (eg, blood disorders, arteriosclerosis, hereditary hemorrhagic telangiectasia), and idiopathic (unknown) causes.
 Local trauma is the most common cause; followed by facial trauma, foreign bodies, nasal or sinus infections, and prolonged inhalation of dry air.
-Tumors and vascular malformations are alsoimportant causes of nose bleeds.
-Epistaxis is also associated with septal perforations.
+Tumors and vascular malformations are also important causes of nose bleeds.
+Epistaxis is also associated with septal perforations (holes in the nasal septum).

-Trauma to the turbinate mucosa and septum is a frequent cause of epistaxis.
+Trauma or injury to the turbinate mucosa and septum is a frequent cause of epistaxis.
 Nose picking and repeated irritation caused by the tips of nasal spray bottles commonly give rise to many anterior bleeds.
 Certainly, traumatic deformation and fractures of the nose and surrounding structures can cause bleeding.
 Another common cause of nosebleeds is due to infection and mucosal inflammation.
-Sinusitis, upper respiratory tract infections, and allergies can damage the respiratory epithelium to the point that it becomes friable and irritated.
-Additionaly, septal deviations, nasal fractures, and septal perforations can be a cause of irregular nasal airflow causing dryness and bleeding in some cases.
-Iatrogenic causes such as after endoscopic sinus surgery, skull base surgery, and orbital surgery can also be a cause of severe epistaxis.
+Sinusitis, upper respiratory tract infections, and allergies can damage the respiratory lining to the point that it becomes irritated.
+Additionally, septal deviations (bends in the wall that divides the nose between two sides), nasal fractures, and septal perforations (holes through the septum) can be a cause of irregular nasal airflow causing dryness and bleeding in some cases.
+Causes due to medical treatment such as after endoscopic sinus surgery, skull base surgery, and orbital surgery can also be a cause of severe epistaxis.

 Tumors of the nasal cavity, sinuses, and nasopharynx can also give rise to recurrent bleeding.
-In general recurrent unilateral epistaxis should be evaluated by endoscopy with or without imaging studies to screen for a tumor.
+In general, recurrent one sided nosebleeds should be evaluated by endoscopy (scoping) with or without imaging studies to screen for a tumor.

 Clotting factor abnormalities can result in frequent, recurring epistaxis.
 Bleeding disorders such as Von Willabrand’s disease (most common), Factor VIII deficiency (Hemophilia A), Factor IX deficiency (Hemophilia B), and Factor XI deficiency are all common primary coagulopathies.
 Additionally, patients with recurrent nosebleeds should be questioned about the use of complementary and alternative medicines such as Ginkgo Biloba and Vitamin E, which may increase their risk of bleeding.

 For complicated nose bleeds, another method of treatment is angiographic embolization of the internal maxillary artery.
-It has a success rate of 71% to 95%, but the procedure carries risk of stroke, ophthalmoplegia, facial nerve palsy, and hematomas at the catheterization site.
-Also revascularization after embolization is not uncommon.
+It has a success rate of 71% to 95%, but the procedure carries risk of stroke, ophthalmoplegia (limitation of eye movement), facial nerve palsy (not being able to move half the face), and hematomas (blood clots) at the catheterization site.
+Also revascularization (reopening of the blood vessel) after embolization is not uncommon.

-Direct surgical ligation is an alternative to embolization.
-The traditional approach for ligation of the anterior and posterior ethmoids artery is via a Lynch incision, but other approaches have been described, including a trancaruncular approach.
-The traditional way to ligate the internal maxillary artery in the pterygopalatine fossa is through a Caldwell-Luc.
-Transantral ligation of the internal maxillary artery was described in 1965 by Chandler and Serrins, and has a reported failure rate of 10% to 15%.
-More recently, Budrovich and Saetti described endoscopic ligation of the SPA in 1992 (Figure 3).
-It has been proposed as a more ideal treatment as it ligates the major arterial supply to the nasal cavity at a distal point, and therefore minimizes the risk of refractory bleeding from collateral circulation and spares the patient from a transoral incision.
+Direct surgical ligation or clipping is an increasing popular alternative to embolization.
+The traditional approach for ligation of the anterior and posterior ethmoids artery is via an external facial incision, but other approaches have been described, including an approach through the corner of the eye.
+Endoscopic sphenopalatine artery (SPA) ligation (Figure 3) throught the nose, has been proposed as an ideal treatment for certain nosebleeds as it takes the major arterial supply to the nasal cavity at a point closest to the bleeding, and therefore minimizes the risk of persistent bleeding from other circulation and spares the patient from a transoral incision.
 A review found a 92% to 100% success rate with endoscopic SPA ligation.
 Failures of this technique are attributed to the failure to identify all branches of the SPA, or the significant dissection that may be required in a patient with suboptimal coagulation properties.

 Figure 3: Endoscopic view of a left sphenopalatine artery (arrow) that is being ligated with a surgical clip.
 Image courtesy of Dr. Kevin C. Welch.

-In general, non-surgical treatments are effective for control of most cases of epistaxis.
-Nasal packing, chemical cautery, and use of nasal decongest sprays represent the first line of treatment for a majority of nasal bleeding.
-For recalcitrant epistaxis, embolization and surgical ligation is sometimes required.
+In general, non-surgical treatments are effective for control of most cases of nosebleeds.
+Holding pressure, nasal packing, chemical cautery, and use of nasal decongest sprays represent the first line of treatment for a majority of nasal bleeding.
+For persistent epistaxis, embolization and surgical ligation is sometimes required.
 More recently, endoscopic approaches to the sphenopalatine artery and ethmoid arteries have been utilized with promising results.

 ©American Rhinologic Society